 \subsection{Preliminaries}

-A standard MoE layer is composed of two primary components: a set of $N$ independent expert networks $\{E_i(\cdot; \theta_i)\}_{i=1}^N$, and a router network $G$, which dynamically selects a sparse combination of these experts for each input token.
-Each expert $E_i$ is a neural network (e.g., an FFN or a LoRA module~\citep{DBLP:conf/iclr/HuSWALWWC22}) parameterized by $\theta_i$.
-Given an input token representation $x$, the router produces logits $h(x)$ that determine the assignment of the token to the experts.
-This is typically done via a linear mapping $h(x) = \mathbf{W}_g x$, where $\mathbf{W}_g$ is the router's learnable matrix.
-To enforce sparsity and reduce computation, the standard approach is Top-$k$ gating, where a fixed number $k$ of experts are selected for each token.
-Let $\pi(x)$ denote the permutation that sorts the logits $h(x)$ in descending order.
-The set of Top-$k$ active experts $\mathcal{S}_k(x)$ is then defined as:
+A standard MoE layer consists of $N$ experts ${E_i(\cdot; \theta_i)}_{i=1}^N$ and a router $G$ that selects a sparse subset for each input token.
+Given a token representation $x$, the router computes logits $h(x) = \mathbf{W}_g x$, where $\mathbf{W}_g$ is a learnable matrix.
+Under Top-$k$ gating, the $k$ experts with the highest logits are selected.
+Let $\pi(x)$ denote the permutation sorting $h(x)$ in descending order.
+The active expert set $\mathcal{S}_k(x)$ is:

-The final output of the MoE layer is a weighted combination of the outputs from these active experts.
-The weights are derived from the router's logits, which are normalized via a softmax function applied only over the selected experts.
-The final output $y(x)$ is formulated as:
+The final output $y(x)$ is a weighted sum of active experts, with softmax-normalized logits as weights: